damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/2. Specification/README.md

 - **Comments:**

   - *Constraint is a restriction, limit, or regulation imposed on a product.*
-  - *There are two kinds of constraints: input constraintsand system constraints.*
+  - *There are two kinds of constraints: input constraints and system constraints.*
-    - *Input constraints areimposed as part of the design specifications.*
+    - *Input constraints are imposed as part of the design specifications.*
-    - *Systemconstraints are constraints imposed by the system inwhich the design solution must function.*
+    - *System constraints are constraints imposed by the system in which the design solution must function.*

    ```